d347h-eth/indexer-public/docs/focus-mode.md

 Rationale: this keeps live‑only focus runs from incorrectly rejecting valid listings, without polluting `nft_balances` or `nft_transfer_events`.
 A later backfill or realtime transfers will align DB state.

+Snapshot listings (focus compatibility)
+- The admin snapshot endpoint enforces focus by rejecting snapshots for a contract different from `FOCUS_COLLECTION_ADDRESS`.
+- Listings parsed via REST are saved through the same Seaport path and benefit from the ownership fallback above.

 ## Invariants

 - Pipelines and validations are unchanged.
 The same downstream queues and DB updates run; the inputs are scoped.